US Metro Real Estate Intelligence

 4 of 4 counties scored

-Davenport, IA-IL shows High internal divergence — the metro composite may obscure significant county-level differences.
-Scott County contributes the most structural risk (High Risk, driven by permit growth), while Mercer County anchors the lower end (Low Risk).
+Davenport, IA-IL shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
+Scott County contributes the most structural risk (High Risk, driven by permit growth), while Henry County anchors the lower end (Below Average).

 Within-metro factor percentiles (0 = lowest risk, 100 = highest risk)